CasparComputer/meta-confirm/README.md

 ### For a sample test running in mocha, see [mochaSingleTests.js](https://github.com/CasparComputer/meta-confirm/blob/master/test/mochaSingleTests.js)

-Make sure the module is installed

-For Development as part of Testing....
+Depending on if you need as part of your testing framework or as part of an application, use the appropriate npm install:

-    npm install meta-confirm --save-dev
+    npm install meta-confirm --save-dev or

-As part of an Application or Module

     npm install meta-confirm --save

+##Using the module

 ```javascript